What Makes a DNA Fingerprint Unique?

 - Repeat this experiment at least five different times.
 Each time you will make one new piece of "Suspect" DNA and make a new DNA fingerprint.

 - Compare all of your sequences and fingerprints.
-Look at the pattern of bands.
+Look at the pattern of the bands on your different DNA gels.
 Do they match or are they different?
 Do unique sequences of DNA result in similar or different DNA fingerprints?

 - In this experiment, you are making a new, randomly generated sequence of DNA each time.
 In reality, our DNA changes very little from person to person.
 Can small changes in DNA sequences also result in unique DNA fingerprints?
 To test this, start with one piece of randomly generated DNA and make a fingerprint.
 Then, instead of making a new DNA sequence from scratch, only change a few nucleotides (letters) of the first sequence.
 For example, change the middle 10 letters to something new, but leave the rest of the sequence the same.
 What happens if you make these small changes in different places of the sequence?